 The flexible hull absorbs wave energy instead of fighting it.
 Where rigid kayaks might flip when hit broadside, inflatables flex and recover.
 Many paddlers report feeling more secure in inflatables during their first outings.

 That said, no kayak is unsinkable.
 Extreme conditions or poor technique can flip any boat.
 The key difference?
-Inflatable kayaks won't fill with water when capsized, making recovery easier.
+Inflatable kayaks won't fill with water when capsized, making self-rescue easier because the kayak stays buoyant.

 Myth 3: They Can't Handle Weight